Gilead faces challenge to European patent on pricey hep C drug

 Gilead has previously argued Sovaldi’s high price is justified by its near guarantee of a cure, far fewer side effects and its ability to help patients avoid expensive hospital treatment, including potential liver transplants.

-But the sheer cost of the drug - which sold $5.8 billion in its first six months, making it the most successful new drug launch ever - has fueled controversy.
+But the sheer cost of the drug - which sold $5.8 billion in its first six months, making it the most successful new drug launch ever - has fuelled controversy.

 MdM said the cost of the medicine in Britain, some 33,000 pounds ($50,160) for a 12-week treatment, was an “exorbitant price” which hinders many people’s access to the drug.